KrisHedges/fluidity/README.md

 Fluidity CSS
 ============
 A Modern CSS3 & HTML5 Framework for Node.js & Stylus
-Solid Typography, A Fluid and Semantic Grid, and Transparent Mixins for Pure CSS3 Syntax.
+Provides A Fluid and Semantic Grid System, Transparent Mixins for CSS3 Syntax, and Base Typography and UI element styles.

 What it is?
 ==========